 Academic Career and Research Areas

-Professor Görlach studied medicine in Munich and Bochum and completed her doctoral thesis at Max Planck Institute for Molecular Physiology in Dortmund.
-Following research at Scripps Research Institute in La Jolla, USA and at the University of Zurich, she acquired her postdoctoral teaching qualification in physiology in 2001 at the Johann Wolfgang Goethe University in Frankfurt.
-After this she took on the leadership of the Department for Experimental Paediatric Cardiology at the German Heart Centre Munich at TUM.
-Since 2009 she has been professor for experimental and molecular pediatric cardiology at TUM.
+Professor Görlach studied medicine in Munich and Bochum, and business administration in Augsburg and Hagen.
+She completed her doctoral thesis at the Max Planck Institute for Molecular Physiology in Dortmund.
+Following research at Scripps Research Institute in La Jolla, USA and at the University of Zurich, she acquired her postdoctoral teaching qualification in physiology in 2001 at the Johann Wolfgang von Goethe University in Frankfurt.
+She subsequently took on the leadership of the Department for Experimental Paediatric Cardiology at the German Heart Centre Munich at TUM.
+She was guest professor at University of Aix-Marseilles (2009) and has been Principal investigator of the German Center of Cardiovascular Research (DZHK) since 2011.
+Since 2009, she has been professor for experimental and molecular pediatric cardiology at TUM.

-- De Castro-Heymans-Neil Award der Internationalen Gesellschaft für arterielle Chemorezeption (1991)
+- De Castro-Heymans-Neil Preis der Internationalen Gesellschaft für arterielle Chemorezeption (1991)